oconpa/hugoHosting/content/conclusion/_index.md

 ![Finish](/img/finish.gif)

 And that's it you've made it to the end.

-Let your trainer know so you’re in the running to get some AWS credits.
-Don't forget to complete the survey and join the AWS Facebook group to keep up with all things AWS.
+### AWS Credits

+If you have successfully completed the challenge, make sure to contact your AWS trainer to redeem your **AWS Credits!**

+#### Amazon Gift Cards
+As part of this event, we are giving away 4x $50 Amazon Gift Cards.
+To have a chance to win, you need to:
+1. Click [here](https://tinyurl.com/AWSUniSurvey) to do the **Post-Event Survey**.

+2. Click [here](https://tinyurl.com/joinAWSGroup) to join the **AWS Student Facebook Group**.